-6.0 General Operations
+6.0 GENERAL OPERATIONS

-- 6.1 Effective preventive maintenance shall be employed on all plant and equipment concerned with the control of emissions to the air.
-The paint spraying booths shall be maintained in accordance with the manufacturer's recommendations, including regular servicing and filter changes where appropriate and necessary. - Details of the inspections shall be recorded in the log book together with actions taken to rectify defects. - 6.2 Essential spare and consumables associated with the paint spraying/coating operations (especially those subject to continual wear) shall either be held on site or available at short notice from suppliers in order to rectify breakdowns rapidly. - Any malfunction or breakdown leading to abnormal emissions shall be dealt with promptly and activity operations adjusted until normal operations can be restored.
-All such malfunctions shall be recorded in a log book and the log book shall be retained for a period of four years. - 6.4 In the event of any malfunction or accident which leads to the escape of volatile organic compounds, or particulate matter in such quantities as to have an effect upon the occupiers of other premises in the neighbourhood, the process operator shall immediately notify the regulator at Hartlepool Borough Council by telephone or email message within one hour, with details of the nature of the problem, the action taken so far, and the proposed action to deal with the situation.

-- A comprehensive written maintenance programme shall be produced and implemented.
+6.1 Effective preventive maintenance shall be employed on all plant and equipment concerned with the control of emissions to the air.
+The "Graco Super Cat" machine for mixing and spraying paint shall be maintained in accordance with the manufacturer's recommendations.

+Details of the inspections shall be recorded in the log book together with actions taken to rectify defects.

+- 6.2 Essential spare and consumables associated with the paint spraying/coating operations (especially those subject to continual wear) shall either be held on site or available at short notice from suppliers in order to rectify breakdowns rapidly. - Any malfunction or breakdown leading to abnormal emissions shall be dealt with promptly and activity operations adjusted until normal operations can be restored.
+All such malfunctions shall be recorded in a log book and the log book shall be retained for a period of four years. - In the event of any malfunction or accident which leads to the escape of volatile organic compounds, or particulate matter in such quantities as to have an effect upon the occupiers of other premises in the neighbourhood, the process operator shall immediately notify the regulator (Public Health team at Hartlepool Borough Council) by telephone or email message within one hour, with details of the nature of the problem, the action taken so far, and the proposed action to deal with the situation. - A comprehensive written maintenance programme shall be produced and implemented.
 It shall cover all the plant and equipment associated with the prescribed activity.
-All plant and equipment shall be maintained within the manufacturer's instructions. - 6.6 A high standard of housekeeping shall be maintained. - 6.7 Staff at all levels shall receive the necessary formal training and instruction in their duties relating to control of the activity and emissions to air.
-A record of each person's training and instruction shall be kept for the duration of their employment connected with the equipment described with this authorisation. - 6.8 A responsible person shall be nominated to act on behalf of the company, who will be responsible for ensuring that tests, emission monitoring and maintenance measures that are required under this Permit are carried out.
-The responsible person shall be named in the log book. - 6.9 Complete and immediate access to the premises shall be granted to the regulator upon request. - 6.9.1 A copy of this Permit shall be kept on site. - 6.9.2 The installation shall use 'Best available techniques' which shall mean the most effective and advanced stage in the development of activities and their methods of operation which indicate the practical suitability of particular techniques for providing in principle the basis for emission limit values designed to prevent and, where that is not practicable, to reduce emissions and the impact on the environment as a whole.
+All plant and equipment shall be maintained within the manufacturers instructions. - 6.6 A high standard of housekeeping shall be maintained. - 6.7 Staff at all levels shall receive the necessary formal training and instruction in their duties relating to control of the activity and emissions to air.
+A record of each person's training and instruction shall be kept for the duration of their employment connected with the equipment described with this authorisation. - A responsible person shall be nominated to act on behalf of the company, who will be responsible for ensuring that tests, emission monitoring and maintenance measures that are required under this Permit are carried out. - 6.9 Complete and immediate access to the premises shall be granted to a duly authorised officer of the regulator upon request. - 6.10 A copy of this Permit shall be kept on site. - 6.11 The installation shall use 'Best available techniques' which shall mean the most effective and advanced stage in the development of activities and their methods of operation which indicate the practical suitability of particular techniques for providing in principle the basis for emission limit values designed to prevent and, where that is not practicable, to reduce emissions and the impact on the environment as a whole.